rtutin/dash/INSTALL.md

-Building Dash
+Building 2chcoin
 =============

-See doc/build-*.md for instructions on building the various elements of the 2chcoin Core reference implementation of Dash.
+See doc/build-*.md for instructions on building the various elements of the 2chcoin Core reference implementation of 2chcoin.